animatedmax/spring-data-geode/src/main/markdown/index.md

-It is sometimes necessary for client applications to create and use local-only Regions, perhaps to aggregate data from other Regions in order to analyze the data locally and carry out some function performed by the application on the user’s behalf.
+It is sometimes necessary for client applications to create and use local-only Regions, perhaps to aggregate data from other Regions in order to analyze the data locally and carry out some function performed by the application on the user's behalf.
 In this case, the data does not need to be distributed back to the server unless other applications need access to the results.
 This Region might even be temporary and discarded after use, which could be accomplished with Idle-Timeout (TTI) and Time-To-Live (TTL) expiration policies on the Region itself.
-(See “[Configuring Expiration](#bootstrap-annotation-config-region-expiration)” for more on expiration policies.)
+(See "[Configuring Expiration](#bootstrap-annotation-config-region-expiration)" for more on expiration policies.)

 </div>